shopware5/devdocs/source/designers-guide/configuration-using-theme-php/index.md

 $this->createTextField([unique name], [label], [default value]);
 ```

-In the following example we create a textfield as well as a color picker field.
+In the following example, we create a text and a color picker fields.
 The name of any field is mandatory and has to be unique.
 It will be used to assign the value of the field to the storefront:

 ```
 /**